MPCA-data/characterchooser/README.md

 charcterchooser()
 ```
->  1] "The best character in the whole wide world of Star Wars is SHMI SKYWALKER!!!
+>  1] "The best character in the whole wide universe of Star Wars is SHMI SKYWALKER!!!
 No contest.
 At all."

 Choose for yourself. _(feature coming soon, sponsored by the Dark Side...)_